 // Divided Love //

-Released on Erol Alkan's wildly psychedelic Phantasy label (home to Connan Mockasin, Ghost Culture, Babe Terror and Alkan's own recorded output), reviews were unanimous in praise: "A mesmerising debut" (Mixmag); "In a league of its own" (NME); "Exceptional" (The Times); "Underground dance music with this much ambition hasn't been heard in quite a while" (Resident Advisor); "Avery owns this space" (Pitchfork); "One of the finest techno albums of the year" (The Quietus); "A benchmark for so many other dance albums to aspire to" (Dummy).
+The mix also features three new original Avery productions including a track from Rote, a project with BleeD boss Volte-Face.
+It follows three years’ worth of studio experimentation in-between a life spent on the road touring the enormous success of debut record, Drone Logic.
+Released on Erol Alkan's wildly psychedelic Phantasy label, reviews were unanimous in praise: "A mesmerising debut" (Mixmag); "In a league of its own" (NME); "Exceptional" (The Times); "One of the finest techno albums of the year" (The Quietus); "Underground dance music with this much ambition hasn't been heard in quite a while" (Resident Advisor); "Avery owns this space" (Pitchfork); "A benchmark for so many other dance albums to aspire to" (Dummy).

-Its success has been furthered by the fact that Drone Logic doesn't really fit expected templates of what a dance record in 2014 should sound like.
+Its success was furthered by the fact that Drone Logic didn’t really fit expected templates of what a dance record today should sound like.
 There are no set piece vocals; when voices emerge on tracks, they are invariably disembodied, odd.
 And as distortion whips across techno-based backing tracks, it splices modern club music with the kind of sounds that forward thinking guitar bands might conjure up.
-The result is wholly compelling, gloriously transcendent and one that immediately struck a chord with club DJs, from heads of state Richie Hawtin, The Chemical Brothers and Justin Robertson to the best of the new class in Maya Jane Coles, KiNK and Jackmaster.
+The result was a wholly compelling, gloriously transcendent album and one that continues to strike a chord with new listeners.